 [UPDATE: Some offers mentioned below have expired and/or are no longer available on our site.
 You can view the current offers from our partners in our credit card marketplace.
 DISCLOSURE: Cards from our partners are mentioned below.]

 As a teacher, you often go the extra mile to make your classes effective.
 You might stay up late grading papers, spend extra time with a struggling student, and even buy supplies and materials out of pocket for your classrooms.

 If you’re spending your own dough to stock your classroom, the right credit card can help you earn cash back on supplies throughout the year—or save up for an exciting summer break.

-Here are our top four credit cards picks for teachers.
+Here are our top three credit cards picks for teachers.

 1. Amazon Prime Rewards Visa Signature Card